tristansamuk/vanilla-sky/README.md

 ## Approach to Building Components

-Components are created using object-oriented programming principles.
+Components are created using object-oriented programming principles ...